hoplaahei/hoplaahei.github.io/_posts/2013-12-21-edit-file-in-emacs-as-root.md

 (add-to-list 'load-path "~/.emacs.d/personal/modules")
 ```

-And you can require it with:
+And you can require it by adding this in ~/.emacs:

 ```
 (require 'sudo)